5 new trends in digital marketing you might have overlooked

 YouTube reports that users watch 1 billion hours worth of videos every day.
-That’s a staggering number, especially if you take into account that YouTube is just one of many video-supported channels out there.
+That’s a staggering number, especially if you take into account that YouTube is just one of many video-supported marketing channels out there.

-Instagram, Twitter, Facebook, Pinterest and Reddit all support video content, and many are transitioning to become “video first” platforms.
+Instagram, Twitter, Facebook, Pinterest and Reddit all support video content, and many are transitioning to become “video first” social networks.

 Marketers that learn the skills behind creating engaging videos (like planning, scripting, lighting, shooting, editing and graphics) will have a leg up over those that only write text-based blog posts.

-If you enjoyed this dive into some of the latest marketing technology trends, you can sign up for SmartBrief on Social Business for daily updates on digital marketing news and trends.
+If you enjoyed this dive into some of the latest marketing technologies, you can sign up for SmartBrief on Social Business for daily updates on digital marketing news and trends.
 For even more great news content, sign up for any of SmartBrief’s 275+ free email newsletters today, free.